Project

 Great results despite challenges along the way

-GEG faced various challenges, including access to and some isolated sites due to COVID-19 restrictions; delays due to the uncertainty around programme closure; change of core team composition and leadership; and finally a shift in programme priorities due to a change in donor funding source from FCDO (UK government) to USAID.
-This has led to some reduction and adaptation of activities following a review of prioritisation by the programme team.
+GEG faced various challenges, including access to isolated sites due to COVID-19 restrictions; delays due to the uncertainty around programme closure; change of core team composition and leadership; and finally a shift in programme priorities due to a change in donor funding source from FCDO (UK government) to USAID.
+This led to some reduction and adaptation of activities following a review of prioritisation by the programme team.

 Ayu Ramanadia